knative/docs/docs/install/Knative-custom-install.md

    > Tip: You can append the `--watch` flag to the `kubectl get` commands to
    > view the pod status in realtime.
 You use `CTRL + C` to exit watch mode.

+## Installing Cert-Manager

+Follow the [instructions](../serving/installing-cert-manager.md) to install Cert-Manager if you want to use use [Auto TLS feature](../serving/using-auto-tls.md).

 ## Installing Knative components

 Each Knative component must be installed individually.
 You can decide which